AlessandroRossi87/pp-api/README.md

 ## Security

-A permissions class was added called IsOwnerOrReadOnly to ensure only users who create the content are able to edit or delete it.
+A permissions class named IsOwnerOrReadOnly has been introduced to ensure that only users who have created the content are granted the ability to edit or delete it.

-GCP IAMS permissions for service account were added for create and read only to ensure minimum permissions needed were granted.

 ## Technologies